-The management and staff team dedicate themselves to ensuring children experience a stimulating and exciting range of activities.
+The staff team dedicate themselves to ensuring children experience a stimulating and exciting range of activities.
 Key persons are skilled at adapting these to suit children's individual needs, interests and stages of development.
-This is especially evident in the indoor play area, where children have opportunities to explore, try out new things and build on skills they already have.
-For example, in the art and craft area, where there are a variety of materials and working tools, including scissors, that children use creatively and safely.
+Children have opportunities to explore, try out new things and build on skills they already have.
+For example, in the creative area there are a variety of materials and working tools, including scissors that children use creatively and safely.
 Adults at the setting plan activities using their thorough knowledge of the children's interests and capabilities.
-This enables them to become engaged in their learning.
+This means children become fully engaged in their learning.
 Planning is also based upon regular observations of children's play and identified next steps.
-These observations are regularly monitored, to ensure each child makes good progress across all the learning areas.
-Adults record children's achievements frequently, using photographs in their learning journals that are readily available to parents.
-Key persons create individual play plans for children who would benefit from additional support.
-Children's learning at home is supported as staff encourage children to take library books or toys home to share with parents.
-Staff work with parents as they go through children's learning plans each term.
+These observations and assessments are regularly monitored, to ensure each child makes good progress across all the learning areas.
+Adults record children's achievements frequently, enabling children to take photographs of things they have done to be included in their learning journals.
+The journals are readily available to parents.
+Key persons create individual learning plans for all children.
+Children's learning at home is well supported as staff encourage children to take story books home to share with parents.
+Staff work with parents as they go through children's learning plans with them each term.

 The quality of teaching and learning is good.
 Adults display an understanding and sensitivity in their guidance and interaction with children.
-They play and support children, for example in mark-making activities, giving them new ideas to work with.
+They play and support children effectively, for example, in early writing activities, giving them ideas to work with.
+Boys sitting at the table talk with staff about the sharks they have drawn.
 All children are interested and keen to learn from the varied range of play opportunities on offer.
-This helps children have the key skills needed for their next steps in learning.
-Overall, daily outdoor play opportunities provide a range of climbing and balancing equipment, to give children confidence in their physical abilities, as well as different challenges.
-However, there is scope to improve the written word in the outside environment to further support the older children's growing interest in literacy.
+This helps children to have the key skills needed for the next steps in their learning.
+Overall, daily outdoor play provides a good range of climbing and balancing opportunities, to give children confidence in their physical abilities, as well as different challenges.
+However, there is scope to improve the outside environment to further support the children's interest in the natural world throughout all the seasons.